 That was one of the key messages coming out of the conference: Return on investment for packagers implementing RFID tagging is somewhere off in the future.
-Rather, their motivation is to satisfy their customers--Wal-Mart and others such as Target and Albertson’s who have announced their own RFID mandates.
+Rather, their motivation is to satisfy their customers—Wal-Mart and others such as Target and Albertson’s that have announced their own RFID mandates.

 “The typical retailer loses four percent of sales because of out-of-stock product,” Langford said, explaining part of the retailer’s rationale for RFID.
 “Imagine what one to two percent could do to your profit.”

 But while Wal-Mart will recover sales from reducing out-of-stock conditions to balance out its costs, that won’t be true for packagers, at least in the near term.
 That is because the passive Class 0 and Class 1 RFID tags (they use different protocols and frequencies) and readers that are available right now are extremely limited in their network functionality—and expensive to boot.